azer/kaktus/README.md

 * Showing screenshot on the tabbing menu (saving it to DB may be?)
 * Saving and recovering screen size & positions

+Windows & Linux:
+* The Windows build looks ugly.
+I don't have time and tools to fix it yet.
+* I haven't seen it on Linux yet.

 ## Development

 #### Building From Source